 First, raise both legs high in the air and take a deep breath.
 Exhale, lunge forward and lower your legs while shifting to your right.
 This will cause the chair to tip to the side, depositing you face down on the sand.
 Place both palms under your shoulders, lift your derriere and shuffle your straightened legs under your hips.
 Any husband who finds it amusing to slap your backside or call you a baby giraffe shall be drawn and quartered by all nearby mothers who themselves aren’t currently attempting to get out of a beach chair.
 Grab onto something solid like a cute lifeguard to hoist yourself up, avoiding unnecessary sound effects.
 Pause, and busy yourself by remembering how to breathe until your heart rate returns to normal, or the crisis is over.

-Following this practical guide will enhance your beach-going pleasure, allowing you to spend more quality time with your family doing things like dragging your yurt back across boiling hot sand and sitting in traffic until Thanksgiving.
+Following this practical guide will enhance your beach-going pleasure, allowing you to spend more quality time with your family doing things like dragging your yurt fourteen thousand miles back across boiling hot sand and sitting in traffic until Thanksgiving.